 … is an Erie Benedictine Oblate and former participant in the Benedicta Reipp Program, a year-long live-in program with the Benedictine Sisters of Erie.
 She joined the Monasteries of the Heart staff in 2014 where she coordinates print projects and e-newsletters, keeps Sister Joan Chittister’s website up-to-date and serves as the contact person for onsite Monasteries of the Heart communities.

-Janice is on Benedictines for Peace steering committee and is an active participant in prison ministry.
+Janice is an active participant in prison ministry.
 Previously she was a Case Manager at St. Benedict Education Center and Project Assistant at Gannondale Residential Center for Girls.
 She has a grown daughter.